ToDo Application Example

 def todo_list():

-c.execute("SELECT id, task FROM todo WHERE status LIKE '1'")
+cursor.execute("SELECT id, task, status FROM todo WHERE status LIKE '1'")

 return str(result)

-Save the code a todo.py, preferably in the same directory as the file todo.db.
-Otherwise, you need to add the path to todo.db in the sqlite3.connect() statement.
+Save the code as todo.py, preferably in the same directory as the database file todo.db.
+Otherwise, the path to todo.db must be added in the sqlite3.connect() statement.

-Let’s have a look what we just did: We imported the necessary module sqlite3 to access to SQLite database and from Bottle we imported route and run.
-The run() statement simply starts the web server included in Bottle.
-By default, the web server serves the pages on localhost and port 8080.
-Furthermore, we imported route, which is the function responsible for Bottle’s routing.
-As you can see, we defined one function, todo_list(), with a few lines of code reading from the database.
-The important point is the decorator statement @route('/todo') right before the def todo_list() statement.
-By doing this, we bind this function to the route /todo, so every time the browsers calls http://localhost:8080/todo, Bottle returns the result of the function todo_list().
+Let’s have a look what happens here: the required module sqlite3 is imported to access to SQLite database, and from Bottle the Bottle class is imported.
+One function is defined, todo_list(), with a few lines of code reading from the database.
+The important point here is the decorator function @route('/todo') right before the def todo_list() statement.
+By doing this, this function is bound to the route /todo, so every time the browsers calls http://127.0.0.1:8080/todo, Bottle returns the result of the function todo_list().
 That is how routing within bottle works.

-Actually you can bind more than one route to a function.
-So the following code:
+Actually, more than one route can be bound to a function.
+The following code:

 @route('/todo')